-Charles City Community Schools exists to reach our kids through love and learning—and that's the passion behind everything we do.
+Charles City Community Schools exists to reach our kids through rigorious education —and that's what is behind everything we do.
 We want to create an experience where our kids can be challenged and encouraged to become the best versions of themselves each and every day.

-Around here we meet our vision of Creating Compassionate Competent Problem Solvers through our innovative and rigorous teaching and learning.
-Utilizing our instructional framework by Kenneth Leithwood and Karen Seashore Louis (Linking Leadership to Student Learning, 2012) our teaching and learning applies engaging instruction aligned to rigorous core standards.
-This learning is then applied in authentic problem solving through student engagement, leadership, and pathways.
+Around here we meet our vision to develop learners who are competent, compassionate, problem solvers through our innovative and rigorous teaching and learning.
+Utilizing our instructional framework by Kenneth Leithwood and Karen Seashore Louis our teaching and learning applies engaging instruction aligned to rigorous core standards.
+This learning is then applied in authentic problem solving through student engagement and pathways.
 Our end goal is to have all students meet our essential competencies through academic standards and problem solving around authentic learning experiences.